Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Bar- and QR-Codes**<br/>
 Android: *BAR_CODE*, iOS: *ALBarcode*<br/>
-Scan bar and qr codes.
+Scan bar and QR codes.
 This mode can be used to identify a meter.
 See the [barcode module] (#available-barcode-formats) for supported types.

 **Serial Numbers (ALPHA)**<br/>
 Android: *SERIAL_NUMBER*, iOS: *ALSerialNumber*<br/>